Antonia Abraham

 Antonia Abraham (born 7 July 1997) is a Chilean rower.
+On 8 July 2024, the Chilean Olympic Committee selected her and the male Tennis player Nicolás Jarry as the flag bearers to the París 2024 Olympic Games.

+Rowing career

 Together with quadruplet sister Melita, they have won several medals at age-group championships, including gold in the coxless pair at the 2017 World U23 Championships.

+Together with Melita, she won gold medals in the coxless pair and quadruple sculls events at the 2019 Pan American Games.

 She is also a 2015 Pan American Games silver medallist in the coxless pair.